Traditional Chinese Medicine

 stimulates and releases the flow of energy, which helps balance

-your physical and emotional
+your physical and emotional state.

 Tui Na uses rhythmic compression along energy channels of the body,